sguzunov/docs/docs/glue42-concepts/02_application-management/01_overview/apps-overview.md

 Application configurations can also be hosted on a server and obtained from a REST service.

 For a reference implementation of a remote application configurations store, see the [Node.js REST Config](https://github.com/Glue42/rest-config-example-node-js) example that implements the [FDC3 App Directory](https://fdc3.finos.org/docs/1.0/appd-intro) and is compatible with [**Glue42 Enterprise**](https://glue42.com/enterprise/).
 This basic implementation doesn't take the user into account and returns the same set of data for all requests.
-For instructions on running the sample server on your machine, see the `README.md` in the repository.
+For instructions on running the sample server on your machine, see the `README.md` file in the repository.

 For a .NET implementation of a remote application configurations store, see the [.NET REST Config](https://github.com/Tick42/rest-config-example-net) example.